Lingua Franca Nova: History

 Boeree started to design Lingua Franca Nova in 1965, with the goal of creating an international auxiliary language simple, coherent and easy to learn for international communication.
 He was inspired by the Mediterranean Lingua Franca or "Sabir", a Romance pidgin used by European sailors and merchants as a lingua franca in the Mediterranean Basin from the 11–18th century, and by various creoles such as Papiamento and Haitian Creole.
 He used French, Italian, Portuguese, Spanish, and Catalan as lexifiers.

 Lingua Franca Nova was first presented on the internet in 1998.
 A Yahoo!
 Group was formed in 2002 by Bjorn Madsen, and reached about 300 members who contributed significantly to the further evolution of the language.

 In 2005 Stefan Fisahn created a wiki for the language.
 The wiki moved to Wikia in 2009, then was hosted directly on the official website in 2019.

 In 2007, Igor Vasiljevic created a Facebook group, which now has over 600 members.

 LFN was given an ISO 639-3 designation ("lfn") by SIL in January 2008.

 In 2008 Simon Davies started to make important updates to the LFN–English searchable "master" dictionary.
 The dictionary is being kept up-to-date in the official website, with over 20,000 entries, and was even published in printed form in 2018.

 In 2012 a novel entirely translated into Lingua Franca Nova was first published in printed form: La aventuras de Alisia en la pais de mervelias, which is Simon Davies's translation of Lewis Carroll's Alice's Adventures in Wonderland.

 In 2014 a new official website was launched on the "elefen.org" domain: it offers various teaching supports (such as word lists for travellers, complete grammar guides) available in several languages, and hosts a wiki and the searchable official dictionary.
 Some literary works entirely translated in Lingua Franca Nova are also publicly available on the official website for reading.
+The website now contains an example conversational dialog: La conversa prima for beginning learners.

 On April 18, 2018, Wikipedia in Lingua Franca Nova, called "Vicipedia", was officially launched as a regular Wikipedia project.

 On May 15, 2020 on the Web and on May 10, 2021 in printed form the first original literary novel written in Lingua Franca Nova was published: La xerca per Pahoa, by Vicente Costalago.

 On January 5, 2021, the language's creator, C. George Boeree, died of pancreatic cancer aged 68.